vedsmalve/Image_Steganography_using_LSB/README.md

 1. Open the application.
 2. Navigate to the "Hide Data" tab.
-3. Select a cover image and a secret image.
+3. Select a cover image and a secret image (larger cover image and smaller secret image in size and pixels also).
 4. Set a 16-character AES key.
 5. Click the "Hide Data" button.
 6. Image will be saved at the location where your main.py is.